eisenzopf/lapet/README.md

 ## Getting Started

-You will need an A100 or H100 with at least 40GB of RAM to run LLM-Eval locally.
+You will need an A100 or H100 with at least 40GB of RAM to run LaPET locally.
 Alternatively, you can utilize the Google Colab template if you have a Google Colab Pro+ account (use the A100).

 - Edit **generate.py** as needed.
 You can change which models you want to evaluate and change the global model parameters like temperature and max_length.
 You can also change the prompts to suite the tasks you want to evaluate and how many output samples you would like to generate.
 - Run **generate.py** (you will need your HuggingFace User Access Token and a local GPU with 40GB of memory.
 We have test NVidia A100s and H100s).